Anna Mae Aquash: Marriage and family

-In 1962, Pictou and James Maloney moved together from the reserve to Boston.
-They had two daughters together, Denise, born in 1964, and Debbie, born in September 1965.
-They married that year, but divorced in mid-1970 after Pictou found Maloney was having an affair.
+In 1962, Pictou was 17 years old when she moved with James Maloney from the reserve to Boston.
+They had two daughters together, Denise, born in June 1964, and Debbie, born in September 1965.
+They married that year.
+They divorced in mid-1970 after Pictou found Maloney was having an affair.

-Pictou later married Nogeeshik Aquash, an Ojibwa activist, in a Native ceremony.
+Pictou later married Nogeeshik Aquash, an Ojibwa activist, in a Native ceremony on April 12, 1973.
 She kept his last name after they separated.

 Activism

 In Boston, Pictou began to meet urban American Indians and other First Nations people from Canada.
-About 1968–1969, she met members of the American Indian Movement (AIM), founded in Minneapolis in 1968, who were organizing among urban Indians, initially to combat police brutality.
+About 1968–1969, she met members of the American Indian Movement (AIM), founded in Minneapolis in 1968.
+They were organizing among urban Indians, initially to combat police discrimination and brutality against their people.
 Pictou became involved in the Teaching and Research in Bicultural Education School Project (TRIBES), a program in Bar Harbor, Maine to teach young American Indians about their history.

 On Thanksgiving Day 1970, AIM activists in Boston held a major protest against the Mayflower II celebration at the harbor by boarding and seizing the ship.
 Pictou helped create the Boston Indian Council (now the North American Indian Center of Boston), to work to improve conditions for Indians in the city.

-In 1972 Pictou participated in the Trail of Broken Treaties march of American Indian activists to Washington, D.C.
+In 1972, Pictou participated in the Trail of Broken Treaties march of American Indian activists to Washington, D.C.
 Protesters occupied the Bureau of Indian Affairs national headquarters and presented a list of 20 demands to the government, 12 of them dealing with treaty issues.
 In Boston, Pictou met Nogeeshik Aquash, from Walpole Island, Canada, and they began a relationship.

-In 1973 Nogeeshik and Anna Mae traveled together to the Pine Ridge Indian Reservation in South Dakota to join AIM activists and Oglala Lakota in what developed as the 71-day occupation of Wounded Knee.
-They were married there in a Native ceremony by Wallace Black Elk, a Lakota elder.
-Anna Mae took Aquash as her surname, keeping it after they later separated.
+In 1973, Nogeeshik and Anna Mae traveled together to the Pine Ridge Indian Reservation in South Dakota to join AIM activists and Oglala Lakota in resistance to internal issues.
+Federal law enforcement became involved in what developed as the activists' 71-day occupation of Wounded Knee, which ended on May 8, 1973.

+The couple were married there in a Native ceremony by Wallace Black Elk, a Lakota elder.
+Anna Mae took Aquash as her surname, and she kept it after they later separated.

 Using the surname Aquash, in 1974 Annie Mae was based mostly in Minneapolis.
 She worked on the Red Schoolhouse project, for a culturally based school for the numerous American Indian students who lived in the city.

 That year she also participated in the armed occupation at Anicinabe Park in Kenora, Ontario by Ojibwe activists and AIM supporters.
 They were protesting treatment of the Ojibwe in Kenora and northwestern Ontario in relation to health, police harassment, education and other issues, and failures by the national government's Office of Indian Affairs to improve conditions.
 Aquash also continued to work for the Elders and Lakota People of the Pine Ridge Indian Reservation.